 What kills mushrooms and not grass?

-Some of our more natural solutions, like dish soap or baking soda, will kill mushrooms, but you will want to be sure that you have a fine spray bottle that only hits the mushroom and not the turf around it.
+Some natural solutions, like dish soap or baking soda, will kill mushrooms, but you will want to be sure that you use a fine spray bottle that only hits the mushroom and not the turf around it.

 How do you stop mushrooms from growing in your yard?